 Municipal school districts may apply for school debt reimbursement for construction or major maintenance projects by October 15 of the year preceding the fiscal year in which reimbursement would occur when the program has statutory authority to accept new participants.
 The program's authority may be restricted or terminated at the Legislature's discretion, and in 2015 the Legislature placed a moratorium on the program for any bonds approved by voters after January 1, 2015 for a period of five years.
-Then in 2016 the Governor vetoed a portion of the funding for the program further highlighting the flexibility the State has for this funding.
+Then in 2016, Governor Walker vetoed approximately 21% of program funding and in 2020 Governor Dunleavy vetoed approximately 50% of program funding, highlighting the budget flexibility the State has for funding this program.
 The Department of Education & Early Development ("DEED") staff reviews requests to determine the level of reimbursement for each project.
 Prior to the moratorium there were tiered levels of reimbursement available.
 Projects qualified for up to 70 percent debt service reimbursement when the project met all of the Department's eligibility guidelines.
 When a project exceeds the scale and scope of the Department's eligibility guidelines, they were reimbursed at a lower percentage based on the educational value as determined by the DEED.

-The existing statutory and regulatory structure of the program mandate municipalities issue general obligation bonds to participate in the program, which requires voter approval of the project.
-After the municipality has both Department and voter approval, it may issue bonds for the project and to the extent funds are appropriated, the State reimburses the approved percentage of the bond payments.
+The existing statutory and regulatory structure of the program mandates that municipalities issue general obligation bonds to participate in the program, which requires voter approval of the project.
+After the municipality has both DEED and voter approval, it may issue bonds for the project and to the extent funds are appropriated, the State reimburses the approved percentage of the bond payments.